ucdavis-bioinformatics-training/2023-June-Single-Cell-RNA-Seq-Analysis/data_reduction/project_setup.md

 </script>

-The dataset used in this course is from Mysore V, Cullere X, Settles ML, Ji X, Kattan MW, Desjardins M, Durbin-Johnson B, Gilboa T, Baden LR, Walt DR, Lichtman AH, Jehi L, Mayadas TN.
-Protective heterologous T cell immunity in COVID-19 induced by the trivalent MMR and Tdap vaccine antigens.
-Med (N Y).
-2021 Sep 10;2(9):1050-1071.e7. doi: 10.1016/j.medj.2021.08.004.
-Epub 2021 Aug 14.
-PMID: 34414383; PMCID: PMC8363466.
+The dataset used in this course is from Becker, W. R.; Nevins, S. A.; Chen, D. C.; Chiu, R.; Horning, A. M.; Guha, T. K.; Laquindanum, R.; Mills, M.; Chaib, H.; Ladabaum, U.; Longacre, T.; Shen, J.; Esplin, E. D.; Kundaje, A.; Ford, J. M.; Curtis, C.; Snyder, M. P.; Greenleaf, W. J. Single-Cell Analyses Define a Continuum of Cell State and Composition Changes in the Malignant Transformation of Polyps to Colorectal Cancer.
+Nat.
+Genet.
+2022. https://doi.org/10.1038/s41588-022-01088-x.

-In this study, antigen-presenting cells were exposed to SARS-CoV-2, MMR, or Tdap antigens and co-cultured with T cells from donors who were either COVID-19 convalescent, uninfected, or vaccinated against COVID-19.
-The resulting T cell activation was measured with immunologic assays and flow cytometry, and T cell receptor clonotyping and single-cell RNA sequencing were used to identify cross-reacting T cells.
+In this study, single nuclei transcriptome and chromatin accessibility profiles were generated from 1000 to 10000 cells per sample from 48 polys, 27 normal tissues and 6 colorectal cancer (CRC) patients with or without germline APC mutations.
+It observed a continuum of cell state and composition changes from normal tissue to polys to cancer.

-For the purposes of this workshop, we are using a subset of this data; one a sub-sample of one library composed of four samples.
+For the purposes of this workshop, we are using a subset of this data; one sample per condition (CRC, polyp and unaffected).

 # Data Setup